rancher/docs/content/rancher/v2.x/en/catalog/multi-cluster-apps/_index.md

 1. From the **Global** view, choose **Apps** in the navigation bar.

-2. Choose the multi-cluster application you want to take one of these actions on and click the **Vertical Ellipsis (...)**.
+2. Choose the multi-cluster application you want to take one of these actions on and click the **&#8942;**.
 Select one of the following options:

    * **Clone**: Creates another multi-cluster application with the same configuration.
 By using this option, you can easily duplicate a multi-cluster application.
    * **Upgrade**: Upgrade your multi-cluster application to change some part of the configuration.
 When performing an upgrade for multi-cluster application, the [upgrade strategy](#upgrades) can be modified if you have the correct [access type](#members).